forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/try-it-yourself.md

 sfdx scanner:rule:list --engine sfge
 ```

 Note that there's just the one rule.
-As outlined in the [Rules](./en/v3.x/salesforce-graph-engine/rules) page, this rule
+[ApexFlsViolationRule](./en/v3.x/salesforce-graph-engine/rules/#apexflsviolationrule)
 identifies CRUD/FLS vulnerabilities in your Apex code.
 In the future, more rules will likely be added, but for now there's
 just that rule.
 As such, all of the examples will focus on CRUD/FLS.